stevedekorte/strvct.net/README.md

 - flexible orientation (top-to-bottom or left-to-right)
 - gestures for:

   - adding (tap-empty-area, pinch-apart tiles<!--, pull-down-from-top, pull-up-from-bottom-->)
   - removing (swipe-left)
   - reordering (tap-hold to drag-and-drop)
   - developer inspection (option-tap)

+Tile Stacks views could also be implemented to grid or other layout patterns, but this is currently not supported.
 Note: the UI framework supports it's own gesture handling which unifies mouse and touch events.

 <diagram>